Happy Hydration, Happy Skin

 Right now, there’s no consistent public-facing guidance linking hydration—through drinking water or topical skincare—with skin health as a recognised benefit.
 The evidence is there.
 But it hasn’t yet reached everyday messaging.

-Because when skin is left out of hydration conversations, the public is left without the full picture.
+The Skin Well® project highlights this gap —Because when skin is left out of hydration conversations, the public is left without the full picture.

 Trusted Sources (Not a Complete Catalogue)